naorlivne/dcos-docs/1.10/overview/concepts.md

 ### <a name="mesos-containerizer"></a>Containerizer

-A containerizer is a containerization and resource isolation abstraction around a specific container runtime, namely the [Docker Runtime](#mesos-docker-runtime) and [Mesos Universal Container Runtime](#mesos-universal-container-runtime).
+A containerizer provides a containerization and resource isolation abstraction around a specific container runtime.
+The supported runtimes are the Docker Engine and Universal Container Runtime.

-#### <a name="mesos-universal-container-runtime"></a>Mesos Universal Container Runtime
+#### <a name="mesos-containerizer-docker-engine"></a>Docker Engine

-The Mesos Universal Container Runtime is a containerizer that supports traditional Mesos containers around binary executables and also Mesos containers launched from Docker images.
-Containers managed by the Mesos Universal Container Runtime do not use [Docker-Engine](https://www.docker.com/products/docker-engine), even if launched from a Docker image.
+The [Docker Engine](https://www.docker.com/products/docker-engine) launches Docker containers from Docker images.

-#### <a name="mesos-docker-runtime"></a>Docker Runtime
+#### <a name="mesos-containerizer-universal-container-runtime"></a>Universal Container Runtime

-The Docker Runtime is a containerizer that supports launching Docker containers from Docker images with [Docker-Engine](https://www.docker.com/products/docker-engine).
+The Universal Container Runtime launches Mesos containers from binary executables and Docker images.
+Mesos containers managed by the Universal Container Runtime do not use Docker Engine, even if launched from a Docker image.

 ### <a name="mesos-exhibitor-zookeeper"></a>Exhibitor &amp; ZooKeeper